Cailo322/PyroSentrix/README.md

 ### 📱 Mobile Application (Flutter)
 - **Live Sensor Dashboard**
   - Displays real-time sensor values using color-coded levels based on thresholds.
+- **Data Visualization & Insights**
+  - Built-in dashboard with user-friendly visualizations and analytics
 - **Immediate Alarm Notification**
   - Sounds an alarm on both the device and mobile app
   - Captures and displays the image from the IoT device